In the Private Client department our clients often ask us whether putting their home into the names of their adult children would be a good idea.

 This is usually due to concerns about costs of care as they become elderly and the idea that their home might be “taken” by the government for Inheritance Tax on their death when they wish to preserve their home for future generations.

-Whilst these are perfectly understandable concerns and, on the face of it, transferring the home to a child might seem a very logical way to safeguard against such concerns, more often than not the answer to this question is “No, it would not be a good idea”.
+Whilst these are perfectly understandable concerns and, on the face of it, transferring the home to a child seems a very logical way to safeguard against such concerns, more often than not the answer to this question is “No, it would not be a good idea”.

 A transfer of this kind would be deemed as a gift from parent to child and the legal authority to then deal with the house would pass to the child.
 Whilst the parent may trust the child to act entirely in their parent’s best interests; if the child were to subsequently go through a divorce or bankruptcy, the house would be seen by the relevant authorities as belonging to the child.
 This puts the parent at huge risk of losing their home, and the equity therein, and is entirely out of the control of the child (and the parent).